PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 update occur after all candidate guards but before the first graph rewiring or dependent metadata mutation.
 Out-of-range axes and a rejected no-change constant update both retain a complete ModelIR fingerprint and zero statistic.
-One strict xfail still blocks extraction because a public residual `add0_out` is rewritten from NCHW to NHWC without preserving its declared output contract.
+A public residual `add0_out` is now rejected before the axes write, so its declared NCHW output contract and full ModelIR fingerprint remain unchanged.
+The focused contract has no remaining strict xfail.
 YuNet INT8, PPHumanSeg INT8, and SSD MobileNet INT8 each produce two zero results in current strictly sequential, zero-SWAP traces, matching the earlier broader zero-owner survey.
-The public boundary must be corrected as its own semantic checkpoint before any ownership move.
+Any later ownership move must be mechanical and retain those boundaries.

 ## Managed-corpus SWAP exclusion policy